cardano-foundation/CIPs/CIP-0095/README.md

 To differentiate DRep credentials from other Cardano keys the derivation path must follow:

-`m / 1718' / 1815' / account' / chain / address_index`
+`m / 1694' / 1815' / account' / 1718 / address_index`

 > **Note** `1718` was the year that François-Marie adopted the pseudonym
 > Voltaire.

-We strongly suggest that a maximum of one set of DRep credentials should be associated with one wallet account, this can be achieved by setting `chain=0` and `address_index=0`.
-Thus avoiding the need for DRep Key discovery.
+We strongly suggest that a maximum of one set of DRep credentials should be associated with one wallet account, this can be achieved by only ever setting `address_index=0`.
+This avoids the need for DRep Key discovery.

 We believe the overhead that would be introduced by "multi-DRep" accounts is an unjustified expense.
 Future iterations of this specification may expand on this,